algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 The requested account with private key loaded from the environment variables or when targeting LocalNet from KMD (idempotently creating and funding the account)

+**`Deprecated`**

+Use `algorandClient.account.fromEnvironment(name, fundWith)` or `new AccountManager(clientManager).fromEnvironment()` instead.

+Returns an Algorand account with private key loaded by convention from environment variables based on the given name identifier.

+Note: This function expects to run in a Node.js environment.

+## Convention:
+* **Non-LocalNet:** will load process.env['{NAME}_MNEMONIC'] as a mnemonic secret; **Note: Be careful how the mnemonic is handled**, never commit it into source control and ideally load it via a secret storage service rather than the file system.
+  If process.env['{NAME}_SENDER'] is defined then it will use that for the sender address (i.e. to support rekeyed accounts)
+* **LocalNet:** will load the account from a KMD wallet called {NAME} and if that wallet doesn't exist it will create it and fund the account for you

+This allows you to write code that will work seamlessly in production and local development (LocalNet) without manual config locally (including when you reset the LocalNet).

 **`Example`**

 If you have a mnemonic secret loaded into `process.env.MY_ACCOUNT_MNEMONIC` then you can call the following to get that private key loaded into an account object: